On the Ability of Transformers to Verify Plans: Discussion

 \subsection{Limitations \& Future Work}

 Our theoretical results on length generalization apply to standard transformers without scratchpads (no chain of thought).
 However, our results are still relevant, as chain of thought is expensive and knowing what is possible without Chain of thought is important.
-Much like $\CRASP$, our theory also only applies to APE and NoPE encodings, extending our theory to cover Rotary Positional embeddings is a natural next step.
+Much like $\CRASP$, our theory also only applies to APE and NoPE encodings, extending our theory to cover Rotary Positional Encodings is a natural next step.
+Although $\CRASP$ is empirically predictive, length generalization guarantees given through it rely on idealized learning procedures.
+Our learning framework is inspired by \citet{huangformal2025} and so we also have the limitation of using a convenient tool for proving results but one that is not equipped to reflect subtleties of training dynamics.
+The framework makes several notable idealizations, such as assuming translation invariance, matching the target function on all training-distribution inputs (rather than only a bounded training set), and idealizing activation functions.
 Finally, our focus was on verification and not plan generation.
-As \citet{stechly2025on} mentions, their respective computational complexity (P vs PSPACE-complete for STRIPS) should not be expected to translate to relative transformer performance.
+As \citet{stechly2025on} mentions, their respective computational complexity (P vs PSPACE-complete for propositional STRIPS) should not be expected to translate to relative transformer performance.
 Thus generalizing our findings to plan generation is non-trivial.
 Our proofs rely on the existence of valid plans containing loops, whereas optimal plans could be much shorter.
 Thus, while our results serve as a foundational step, characterizing the learnability of plan generation remains exciting grounds for future work.